fouadrh5/NLPCOMPARE/README.md

 Python tool to compare 4 NLP tools (Stanford, Google SyntaxNet, spaCy and NLTK) in term of tokenization and POS features.

 # Description:
 The idea of this script is to use the NLP parsers to generate the Part of speech tags and compare the result between the different parsers.
 This Python script will be used to run any parser out of the following parsers and compare the Part of speach tags between them:
     - Stanford parser
     - Google parser
     - SpaCY parser
     - NLTK parser
-    - Also, the user has the option to run them one by one or to run them all on the same input file.
-    ##This will save him/her a lot of time instead of waiting each parser to finish.
+Also, the user has the option to run them one by one or to run them all on the same input file.
+This will save him/her a lot of time instead of waiting each parser to finish.
-    ##All the options will be provided on easy-followed menu that will not terminate unless specified by the user.
+All the options will be provided on easy-followed menu that will not terminate unless specified by the user.
-    ##This script

 # Quick dependency to be able to run it
     - Python 2.7.12
     - Install all the above mentioned parsers